Warning: This post contains spoilers for all of the Marvel Cinematic Universe films.

 The Space Stone gives the user power over space.
 Anyone holding the Space Stone can create a portal from one part of the universe to another.
 In the Marvel films, the Space Stone is hidden inside a blue cube called the Tesseract.

-The evil organization HYDRA used the Tesseract to power their weapons in Captain America: The First Avenger, but Captain America crashed a plane containing the Tesseract at the end of that movie.
+The evil organization HYDRA used the Tesseract to power their weapons during World War II in Captain America: The First Avenger, but the Tesseract fell out of a plane being piloted by Captain America at the end of that movie.
 We find out the government agency S.H.I.E.L.D. recovered the Tesseract from the plane during the end credits of Thor.

 In the first Avengers movie, Loki (Tom Hiddleston) steals the Tesseract from S.H.I.E.L.D. and uses it to open a portal to space.
 An alien army streams through the portal to invade Earth.
 At the end of the movie, Thor (Chris Hemsworth) takes the Tesseract to his home planet of Asgard for safe keeping.

-In Thor: Ragnarok, Thor realizes he must destroy Asgard to defeat the Goddess of Death Hela (Cate Blanchett).
+In Thor: Ragnarok, Thor realizes he must destroy Asgard to defeat the Goddess of Death, Hela (Cate Blanchett).
 As he and a cohort of sidekicks fight Hela, a supposedly reformed Loki sneaks down to the treasure room where the Tesseract (and therefore the Space Stone) is kept.
 We never see him grab the stone, but that dude just cannot resist creating chaos.
 He probably pocketed it.
 In the post-credit scenes for Thor: Ragnarok, we find out that someone attacked Thor’s getaway ship.
-Presumably, Thanos figured out that Loki had the Space Stone and ransacked the ship to get it.
+In Infinity War, Thanos kills Loki and takes the Space Stone.

 The Mind Stone (Loki’s scepter)